© 2020 Russell Johns Associates All rights reserved

-The most cynical generation to date transitioned marketing to a more authentic kind of advertising.
+Known for the cynicism generation x helped create the current advertising landscape that you see today with more authentic advertising.
 They appreciate a facts-first-honest approach to sales.
 This has transitioned into today’s advertising that doesn’t “try too hard” to earn your business and is not interested in the hard sell.

 Reaching this generation means multimedia campaigns that include hefty doses of content.
 This generation loves research and reading, and are frequent checkers of email.
 A business should include informative newsletters that let Generation Xers understand the value their products offer for themselves, and encourage them to share their knowledge with friends and colleagues.

 Gen Xers also have the highest homeownership rate of 82%, are financially active with multiple types of financial plans like life insurance, 401(k) and IRAs.
 This means they lean towards purchases that make economical sense to them in the long term.
 This pragmatism should be consistent in advertising that demonstrates products that are quality tested at a good price.